-§ 157.
+§157.
 Statutory invention registration

-- (a) Notwithstanding any other provision of this title, the Director is authorized to publish a statutory invention registration containing the specification and drawings of a regularly filed application for a patent without examination if the applicant- - (1) meets the requirements of section 112 of this title; - (2) has complied with the requirements for printing, as set forth in regulations of the Director:
+(a) Notwithstanding any other provision of this title, the Director is authorized to publish a statutory invention registration containing the specification and drawings of a regularly filed application for a patent without examination if the applicant-

+(1) meets the requirements of section 112 of this title;

+(2) has complied with the requirements for printing, as set forth in regulations of the Director:

-- (3) waives the right to receive a patent on the invention within such period as may be prescribed by the Director; and - (4) pays application, publication, and other processing fees established by the Director.
+(4) pays application, publication, and other processing fees established by the Director.